Richard Trousdale: Early life

-Born on 23 January 1921 at Waimate North, in the Far North region of New Zealand, Richard Macklow Trousdale was the son of A. C. Trousdale, a farmer in the area.
+Born on 23 January 1921 at Waimate North, in the Far North region of New Zealand, Richard Macklow Trousdale was the son of a farmer in the area, Archibald Trousdale, and his wife Clarice Rebecca Trousdale.
 The Trousdale family later moved south to Helensville and then to Howick, in Auckland.
 Trousdale was educated at Howick District High School.
 He applied for a short service commission in the Royal Air Force (RAF) in February 1938 and was accepted on a provisional basis at the end of the year.
 He left for the United Kingdom in February 1939, travelling on the RMS Tainui.

 In the same draft as fellow New Zealander and future flying ace Victor Verity, Trousdale commenced his flight training at No. 11 Elementary and Reserve Flying Training School at the RAF station at Scone, near Perth, on 16 March, flying de Havilland Tiger Moths.
 He successfully completed the course and proceeded to a two-week induction into the RAF at Uxbridge.
 In late May, he began intermediate training at No. 9 Flying Training School at Hullavington as an acting pilot officer.
 He gained his wings at the end of August.
 He sought to be a bomber pilot and applied for training in this role.
 He was assessed as an exceptional student, having completed a month-long bombing and air firing course at Warmwell.
 In November 1939, he was posted to No. 266 Squadron, newly re-activated following the outbreak of the Second World War.